unstoppabledomains/dev-docs/manage-domains/delegating-transactions.md

 For example, `resetFor` is the meta-transaction version of `reset`.
 This method has an additional `signature` argument as the last parameter.

 :::info
 For UNS and CNS, the meta-transaction versions of `Registry`  functions are included in the registry.
-The source code for signature validation can be found in [RegistryFowarder.sol](https://github.com/unstoppabledomains/uns/blob/main/contracts/metatx/RegistryForwarder.sol).
+The source code for signature validation can be found in [UNSRegistryForwarder.sol](https://github.com/unstoppabledomains/uns/blob/main/contracts/metatx/UNSRegistryForwarder.sol) and [CNSRegistryForwarder.sol](https://github.com/unstoppabledomains/uns/blob/main/contracts/metatx/CNSRegistryForwarder.sol).
 :::

 ## Token nonce